isabella232/cy-ndex-2/README.md

-# CyNDEx 2
+# CyNDEx-2
-The Cytoscape client App for NDEx database
+The Cytoscape client for NDEx database

 ## Introduction
 (TBD)